 No matter what your next step is, make sure to give it your best.

 Then you won’t have to compare your successes to hundreds of failures.

 Instead you’ll have lots of successes, all moving you forward towards a bigger success.

 Because real success isn’t just measured in money or in running a big business.

 It’s measured in your satisfaction at achieving your goals.

 If everything works out, the money will follow.

 All the best,

 P.S.: Of course there are success stories that inspire and help propel you forward.
 Not every story trivializes or ignores the process of becoming successful.
-Let me know in the comments if you can recommend any and what you think about all the easy successes we hear about.
+But that’s for another time.